vbup-osc/vtbtn-server/README.md

 vtbtn-server
 =====================

-All-in-one server for all vtb-button projects.
+The all-in-one server for all vtb-button projects.